 To try to figure this out, they took a look at whiplash-inducing car accident cases in Lithuania… and found some pretty shocking results.
 In Lithuania at that time, no one had really heard of whiplash, so the diagnosis was unknown.
 Amazingly, researchers found that the Lithuanians who got hurt in car accidents did not report the whiplash symptoms – and this remained true even when the researchers adjusted for potential confounders.
 Without getting into the science, the Norway Lithuania study (along with many others) seems to at least suggest that some cases of whiplash may indeed be created and/or perpetuated by non-structural factors.

 So what does this mean for your Los Angeles DUI injury defense?

 Not necessarily much!

 But the situation illustrates how complex and eccentric DUI defenses can sometimes get.
 To that end, you want a Los Angeles DUI law firm that has a rich body of experience and excellent in-house resources to help you build a sound case.
-Look to attorney Michael Kraut and his team at the Kraut Law Group for help with your defense.
+Look to attorney Michael Kraut and his team at the Kraut Criminal & DUI Lawyers for help with your defense.
 As an ex-prosecutor and deputy district attorney, Mr. Kraut has the relationships, wherewithal, and experience to assist you.